 - Ordination is a sacrament by which a man or a woman is set apart to do God’s specific ministry as either a Bishop, a Priest, or a Deacon.
 We believe all people are ministers in the church, and some have the specific gifts needed to do an ordained ministry.
 Realization of such gifts come through a formal discernment process in the congregation and in the Diocese of Atlanta.
 If such gifts are discerned by the local and broader community, a person is ordained to that ministry by the Bishop.

 - Reconciliation of a Penitent, or Confession is a sacrament whereby we are made right with God.
 As a result of our choices and our humanity, we separate ourselves from God.
 Reconciliation is the way back home.
 While it is a service of worship, it is usually done privately with a priest so as to uphold confidentiality.
-We do not do confession in a box, but in an informal practice in the church, or in Fr.
-Jeff’s office.
-Fr.
-Jeff will pronounce absolution over those who confess and repent as a sign of God’s forgiveness over the person.
+We do not do confession in a box, but in an informal practice in the church, or in the priest’s office.
+Our priest will pronounce absolution over those who confess and repent as a sign of God’s forgiveness over the person.

 - Holy Unction is a sacrament where the priest lays hands on anyone who is sick, anointing them with oil, so they may experience God’s healing power and love.
 We do this informally in our Sunday service, but it can be done whenever someone is sick.

-- Burial of the Dead, or a memorial service as it tends to be called, is not a sacrament, but is an important pastoral service in the life of a congregation.
-Fr.
-Jeff should be called immediately when someone has died (hopefully even before) and arrangements are made with his direction.
-Funeral arrangements may be made with Fr.
-Jeff before a death at any time, choosing the form of worship, the music, and other specifications.
+- Burial of the Dead, or a memorial service as it tends to be called, is not a sacrament but is an important pastoral service in the life of a congregation.
+Our priest should be called immediately when someone has died (hopefully even before) and arrangements are made with his direction.
+Funeral arrangements may be made with our priest before a death at any time, choosing the form of worship, the music, and other specifications.
 You can also print out this form to help in planning for your funeral and it is suggested you make these plans well before your death.
 In this worship service, we are reminded that death is not the end of life, but a change in life, and as “resurrection people,” we hope for the day where all of us are joined together in full unity with God and each other in the resurrection.

 - Other forms of worship: There are many other ways to worship God.
-When couples have a new child, when we move into a new home, when we are taking on new ministry, when we lose a pet to death, or any other life event, we can worship God.
-Please see Fr.
-Jeff if you have any such needs.
+When couples have a new child, when we move into a new home, when we are taking on a new ministry, when we lose a pet to death, or any other life event, we can worship God.
+Please see our priest if you have any such needs.